 Muscles Worked: Lower lats, rhomboids, biceps brachii

-The underhand grip used in chin-ups will activate your biceps muscles more than in any of the other pull-up variations because your elbows remain close to your body and the range of motion is significantly longer than with other pulls.
+The underhand grip used in chin-ups will activate your biceps muscles more than in any of the other pull-up variations because your elbows remain close to your body and the range of motion is

 The lats fire from top to bottom on this move as you pull with the upper portion of lats at the beginning of the movement when arms are fully extended and then down through the lower lats as you reach the top position.
 The movement also targets the mid-back, traps, and rhomboids, making this exercise one of the very best for overall back development.